-An effective military tactic employed by ancient armies was to surround a potential city of conquest, ensuring no one went in or out.
-The supplies that sustained the city were essentially cut off.
-At first, the city looked poised to wait it out, but as time went on and famine ravaged within the walls, the city would have no option but to open its gates or die of starvation.
-This gives our key to destroying false or negative narratives that keep us stuck.
-Starvation.
+An effective military tactic employed by ancient armies was to surround a potential city of conquest, ensuring no one went in or out, cutting off the supplies that sustained the city.
+At first, the city looked poised to wait it out, but as time went on and famine ravaged those within the walls, the city would have no option but to open its gates or die of starvation.
+Similarly, the key to destroying false or negative narratives that keep us stuck is to starve them.

-Feeding false narratives, by using our current circumstances as a confirmation of why our narrative is true strengthens its hold on us.
-Narratives like, People like me don’t get opportunities like that, Because of my background, I could never go to such a school, Everybody is saying it about me, so it must be true, Things are going too well for me I am sure something bad is going to happen, or This just the way it’s always been and it will never change.
+Feeding false narratives, by using our current circumstances to confirm why our narrative is true strengthens its hold on us.
+Narratives like, People like me don’t get opportunities like that; Because of my background; I could never go to such a school; Everybody is saying it about me, so it must be true; Things are going too well for me, I am sure something bad is going to happen, or This just the way it’s always been, and it will never change.

 False narratives create destructive belief systems and stunt our ability to dream.
-They become a running theme in our minds reminding us why we should not proceed.
-That we should remain in the cage of fear because the last time we ventured out, things didn’t go as planned.
+They become a running theme, reminding us why we should not proceed; we should remain in the cage of fear because things didn’t go as planned the last time we ventured out.
 Why try again?
 Starving these narratives takes place when we acknowledge what is factual while declaring what is possible.
 Yes, my background is not as privileged, but it is possible for me to succeed in this career.
 Or, I grew up in an abusive home, but it is possible for me to raise a family in a loving, caring, and safe home.
-When you inject possibilities into your story, your false narratives as starved, the way forward gets clearer, and the desire to keep going finds proper footing.
-I compare possibilities to the insertion of a stent to unblock an artery and permit the flow of blood to a starved heart.
+I compare possibilities to inserting a stent to unblock an artery and permit the flow of blood to a starved heart.

 Forming A Better Story

 Narratives are the scripts that create the story of our lives.
 A better story draws from a shift in narratives.
 By crushing belief systems birthed from negative narratives, we make room to form narratives based on our God-given purpose and potential.
-In the face of opportunities and possibilities, you replace excuses with faith and determination.
-And over time, you tell a better life story that reflects overcoming false narratives and fulfilling your purpose.
+You replace excuses and faulty connections from false narratives with faith and determination in the face of opportunities and possibilities.
+And over time, you live a better story and propel yourself into a new dimension of living.

 Final Thought: As the impediments of false narratives fall away and give space for narratives rooted in our God-given purpose, a breath of fresh air blows into your life.
-The possibilities of what can be are no longer dominated by what used to be in the past.
+The possibilities of what can be are no longer dominated by the past.
 Dreams and goals that were starved can now be fed with passion and action.
-A better story is within reach and you can keep going to your destiny.
+Change your narratives by challenging them first.